This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and me.

 High Dimensional Cubic Functions

-High Dimensional Hard Polygon
+High Dimensional Hard Polynomial

 We implemented a function that is highly challenging for optimizers, as seen from the plot to the left:

-The Function is defined as \(x_{1}^{2}+x_{2}^{2}x_{1}\cos\left(x_{2}\right)+\ldots+x_{n}^{2}x_{1}cos(x_{n})+2n\).
-In many cases, the optimizers got lost in a “bottom-less pit”, or missed a local minima and yielded very poor results.
+The function is defined as \(x_{1}^{2}+x_{2}^{2}x_{1}\cos\left(x_{2}\right)+\ldots+x_{n}^{2}x_{1}cos(x_{n})+2n\).
+In many cases, the optimizers got lost in a “bottomless pit,” or missed a local minima and yielded very poor results.

 For all the initial points we checked, ADAM performed the best by a large margin and with a good number of iterations.